 5. Study Graphic Novels

-Think that comics books are a waste of time and can’t teach you how to frame a shot?
+Think that comic books are a waste of time and can’t teach you how to frame a shot?